ModestCoders/magento2-dockergento/README.md

+We’ve worked very hard to implement this tool.
+If you find it useful and want to invite us for a beer, just click on the donation button.
+Thanks! 🍺

+[![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](juan.jalogut@gmail.com)

 # Magento 2 Dockergento

-[![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](juan.jalogut@gmail.com)
+Plug and play Magento 2 dev environments with docker.
+This tool is just a bash script ready to use in Linux and Mac to be able to use docker with best native performance.

+While performance might no be a problem for Linux, using this tool is the only way you can overcome performance issues on Mac.
+Dockergento allows you to have different configuration for each system while using the same workflow.
+So your whole team can work the same way no matter which computer they are using.
+It just works!

+## Supported Systems

+* Mac
+* Linux

 ## Performance Comparison

-#### Native performance in all OS systems (Linux, Mac and Windows)
+#### Native performance in Linux and Mac
-#### Up to 7x faster development experience on Mac and Windows compare to standard docker setups.
+#### Up to 7x faster development experience on Mac compare to standard docker setups.

 <a href="https://youtu.be/qdUBuDCzHaA" target="_blank">
   <img src="docs/img/benchmark_comparison_video.png" alt="Dockergento speed comparison" width="320" height="180" border="5" />